-This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (2023).
+This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (DfE 2024).
 A low-level concern is not insignificant.
 This process should be used in events where a concern about professional conduct does not meet the threshold set out at the beginning of this section.

 The setting provides a clear procedure for sharing low level concerns.
-Our policy can be found on our website.
+Our setting has a separate Low Level Concerns Policy, which is available on our website.
+Such concerns will be shared with the Head Teacher.

-- Reports should be made to the DSL/Deputy DSL (or the head teacher/principal if it is regarding the DSL).
-Curry Rivel Church of England Primary School & Little Pips Nursery creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+- Reports should be made to the DSL (or the head teacher if it is regarding the DSL).
+Curry Rivel Church of England Primary School, Little Pips Nursery & The Nest creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.